huggingface/blog/falcon-180b.md

 The dataset for Falcon 180B consists predominantly of web data from [RefinedWeb](https://arxiv.org/abs/2306.01116) (\~85%).
 In addition, it has been trained on a mix of curated data such as conversations, technical papers, and a small fraction of code (\~3%).
 This pretraining dataset is big enough that even 3.5 trillion tokens constitute less than an epoch.

-The released [chat model](https://huggingface.co/tiiuae/falcon-180B-chat) is fine-tuned on chat and instruction datasets with a mix of several large-scale open-sourced conversational datasets.
+The released [chat model](https://huggingface.co/tiiuae/falcon-180B-chat) is fine-tuned on chat and instruction datasets with a mix of several large-scale conversational datasets.

 ## How good is Falcon 180B?

 Falcon 180B is the best openly released LLM today, outperforming Llama 2 70B and OpenAI’s GPT-3.5 on MMLU, and is on par with Google's PaLM 2-Large on HellaSwag, LAMBADA, WebQuestions, Winogrande, PIQA, ARC, BoolQ, CB, COPA, RTE, WiC, WSC, ReCoRD.
+Falcon 180B typically sits somewhere between GPT 3.5 and GPT4 depending on the evaluation benchmark and further finetuning from the community will be very interesting to follow now that it's openly released.

 ![Palm 2 comparison](assets/162_falcon_180b/palm2_480.jpg)